Drive increased innovation and agility with any cloud.

-Each of these solutions offer different security levels at the possible expense of performance and application usability, and they all have different levels of CAPex and OPex for your organisation.
+Each of these solutions offers different security levels at the possible expense of performance and application usability, and they all have different levels of CAPex and OPex for your organisation.
 Each need to be placed in strategic locations within your IT infrastructure to maximise efficiency.
-Multiple solutions in multiple locations throughout the infrastructure also requires a management solution that ensures security consistency, visibility into possible weak spots and the immediate reporting of anomalies.
+Multiple solutions in multiple locations throughout the infrastructure also require a management solution that ensures security consistency, visibility into possible weak spots and the immediate reporting of anomalies.
 Additionally, the security management platform can be the point where compliancy audits are automated.

 How can Infradata help?